stevan/ELO2/__NOTES__.md

-- Remove the Error and Error::Type they are not needed
-- Remove on_error, regular handler will do
 - Bless the different subs (entry, exit, handler) to different classes
     - these will define the following:
         - what control-exceptions they can raise